 - Frank is eligible for a total of $10,000 in federal financial aid per academic year.
 This means he is eligible for $5,000 per payment period.
-He will receive $5,000 toward the beginning of his academic year, but he will not be able to receive his remaining $5,000 until he has successfully completed at least 26 weeks and 12 credit hour equivalencies.
+He will receive $5,000 toward the beginning of his academic year, but he will not be able to receive his remaining $5,000 until he has successfully completed at least 24 weeks and 12 credit hours.

 To learn more, please watch this UW Flexible Option Financial Aid Disbursement Overview video.

-It is important for you to track your individual progress toward earning credit hour equivalencies and your financial aid disbursement schedule.
-You should also be prepared to pay subscription fees out of pocket if your financial aid has already been fully disbursed, or paid out, for a given payment period.
+It is important for you to track your individual progress toward earning credit hours and your financial aid disbursement schedule.
+You should also be prepared to pay tuition out of pocket if your financial aid has already been fully disbursed, or paid out, for a given payment period.

 Academic Plan of Study

-Prior to enrolling in a UW Flexible Option program, a student will work with an Academic Success Coach to create a personalized Academic Plan of Study (APS) based on the student’s goals and desired timeline for program completion.
-The APS reflects a strategic selection of competency sets to be taken over the next four subscription periods.
-This format is designed to assist students with degree planning, while documenting current and future registrations required to calculate federal financial aid amounts and eligibility.
+Prior to enrolling in a UW Flexible Option program, you will work with a Success Coach to create a personalized Academic Plan of Study (APS) based on your goals and desired timeline for program completion.
+The APS reflects a strategic selection of courses to be taken over the next four subscription periods.
+This format is designed to assist you with degree planning, while documenting current and future registrations required to calculate federal financial aid amounts and eligibility.

-At the conclusion of each subscription period, the APS is reviewed and updated to reflect successfully completed (mastered) competency sets as well as new competency set selections.
-At any time, should you experience a situation requiring an enrollment adjustment, your Academic Success Coach is prepared to assist you in modifying your APS, as needed.
+At the conclusion of each subscription period, the APS is reviewed and updated to reflect successfully completed (mastered) courses as well as new course selections.
+At any time, should you experience a situation requiring an enrollment adjustment, your Success Coach is prepared to assist you in modifying your APS as needed.